afsalthaj/fp-generator/datagen_why.md

 # Processing generated data.
    --  Data generation is not just generation.
-It is generation  and processing
+It is generation  and processing.
+Mostly, you would need to send this data to somewhere else.
+We will use `prinln` that represents talking to external systems.